 Address Student Debt

 Student loan debt impacts nearly 43 million Americans and a disproportionate number are female.
-According to EducationData.org, women hold nearly 60% of all outstanding student debt and, despite making higher payments than men, take an average of two years longer to pay off their student loans.
-Female borrowers are also more likely than their male peers to have student loan debt from graduate school.
+According to EducationData.org, women hold 64% of all outstanding student debt and, despite making higher payments than men, take an average of two years longer to pay off their student loans.
+Women also owe more in graduate student loan debt than men, except in professional doctorate degrees.

 Student debt can have a negative impact on any employee’s financial (and overall) well-being.
-And right now, borrowers are feeling particularly uneasy, thanks to unknowns surrounding the return to repayment for federal loans and potential loan forgiveness.
+And right now, borrowers are feeling particularly uneasy, thanks to unknowns surrounding potential changes to federal student loan repayment plans and forgiveness programs.
 What is certain, though, is that student loan repayment benefits continue to grow in popularity and effectiveness.
 And, they may be particularly beneficial to female employees.

 Offer Flexible, Women-Friendly Financial Wellness Benefits

-High levels of debt, trouble making ends meet, worries about saving enough for the future (particularly with gaps in employment), all add a disproportionate amount of stress on women.
+High levels of student debt, trouble making ends meet, and worries about saving enough (particularly with gaps in employment) all add a disproportionate amount of stress on women.
 Financial stress can impact every aspect of women’s lives, including productivity and happiness at work.

 HR pros can make a huge impact on women employees by offering personalized, adaptive wellness benefits, such as debt management, emergency savings, tuition savings, retirement planning programs, and financial education.
 These benefits can help female employees plan and save for the future, feel less stressed about their finances, increase their focus and productivity on the job, and, importantly, change their financial lives for the better.